cognitedata/python-extractor-utils-rest/README.md

 A full example is provided in the [`example.py`](./example.py) file.

+### The return type
+If the return type is set to `cognite.extractorutils.rest.http.JsonType` then the raw json payload will be passed to the handler.
+This is useful for cases where the payload is hard or impossible to describe with data classes.

+If the return type is set to `requests.Response`, the raw response message itself is passed to the handler.

 ### Lists at the root
 Using Python dataclasses we're not able to express JSON structures where the root element is a list.
 To get around that responses of this nature will be automatically converted to something which can be modeled with Python dataclasses.